This document describes the various aspects of publishing your fonts through MyFonts.

 Submitting your work to MyFonts

 If your foundry* hasn’t done business with MyFonts before, we require that you apply by sending us information about yourself and your company, as well as complete font files of the first typeface(s) you want to publish.
 Our Foundry Review Board will assess the fonts to decide if they comply with our minimum criteria regarding originality, completeness (glyph set) and technical execution.
-In cases where the review team decides the fonts are basically OK, but need some improvements, we give detailed feedback.
+In cases where the review team decides the fonts are basically OK, but need some improvements, we conditionally accept you as a foundry on MyFonts, pending the successful completion of required changes, outlined in feedback provided in your acceptance email.

 *Even if you’re a designer operating by yourself, we regard you as a foundry.